syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Getting-Started.md

 {% endhighlight %}

-Executing the above codes renders the following output in iOS device respectively.
+Executing the above codes renders the following output in an iOS device.

 ![](GettingStarted_images/DefaultAppearance.png)